bitfield/script/CONTRIBUTING.md

 You'll get the feel of things by reading the existing tests, and maybe copying and adapting them for your own feature.

+All tests should call `t.Parallel()`.
+If there is some really good reason why your test can't be run in parallel, we'll talk about it.

 ### Spend time on your test cases

 Add lots of test cases; they're cheap.
 Don't just test the obvious happy-path cases; test the null case, where your feature does nothing (make sure it does!).
 Test edge cases, strange inputs, missing inputs, non-ASCII characters, zeroes, and nils.
 Knowing what you know about your implementation, what inputs and cases might possibly cause it to break?
 Test those.